 J = ax+ by-cz

-- Tax bracket
+- Tax bracket (7% tax bracket), and

-- 7% returns on investments
+- Returns on investments (7% returns).

 For the purpose of making this analysis simpler, we will assume that figures like the $15,300 committed in SRS, income tax rates are fixed numbers (or a, b, c in the above formula).

 The outcome we are optimising for is simply to grow our wealth at SRS withdrawal to the largest amount possible, relative to not contributing to SRS.
 This has to take into account the tax brackets, returns of investments, and the 10 year tax preference treatment of SRS withdrawals.

 To ensure that an apples for apples comparison is made, let us assume that John is only willing to commit $15,300 of pre-tax savings to invest.